bevyengine/bevy-website/content/learn/book/control-flow/states.md

 }
 ```

-The same pattern can be very helpful for UI as well: automatically closing menus by despawning them when the state ends.
+The same pattern can be very helpful for UI as well.
-This allows us to keep the "remember to clean this up" logic closely coupled with the creation of our objects,
+We can automatically close menus by despawning them when their associated state ends.
-rather than needing to remember all of the things we might have spawned in a single monolithic cleanup system.
+This allows us to automatically couple the "remember to clean this up" logic with the creation of our objects, rather than needing to remember all of the things we might have spawned in a single monolithic cleanup system.

 Similar helper components exist: [`DespawnOnEnter`], for when you want to clean up when entering a specific state, and [`DespawnWhen`], for when you want to perform more complex state-matching logic.